technisculpt/blender-text-to-speech-gtts/README.md

 ### To install download the zip, change the name to "Text to Speech.zip" and install the addon via preferences menu
 ### This addon will install gtts to your Blender python interpreter
+### For windows users you will need to open Blender as administrator for install only, it may take a minute or two